 If solid fixation has been obtained with screws, and the patient/family can reliably comply with toe-touch weight bearing, then a cast is not necessary.

-For patients below 5 years of age, a hip spica cast can be used if desired.
+For patients below 5 years of age, a hip spica cast can be used if needed.

 After application, the spica should be trimmed to allow adequate space for bodily functions.
 The edges of the spica should be padded and waterproofed.